 Crankbaits require a much different rod action than most other lures in order to perform at their potential.
-So if your going to take crankbait fishing seriously you need to equip yourself with the appropriate gear, and the most important piece to that puzzle is the rod.
+So if you’re going to take crankbait fishing seriously you need to equip yourself with the appropriate gear, and the most important piece to that puzzle is the rod.

 The best crankbait rods are going to have a lot of bend to them, especially at the tip.
 This is what makes the biggest difference between a crankbait rod and a rod you would use for most other baits.
 The amount of bend a rod has at the tip is a measure of how much action the rod has.

 One of the best crankbait rods out there for the money is the Dobyns Fury Series FR 705CB.
 It’s a medium-heavy power rod a moderate-fast action tip.
 This rod is ideal for throwing shallow to mid-diving crankbaits.

 Rod Action vs Power

 The majority of bass lures are best fished with a fast or extra fast action tip, but crankbaits perform best with a slow or moderate-fast action tip.
 This measure of speed is just how long the tip goes from being bent to being straight when released in a catapult style.
 The stiffer the tip is the faster it is going to get straight.

 The other quality of a fishing rod next to action is how much power it has.
 A lot of people confuse action and power as being the same but they are not.
 Action is the bend at the tip and power refers to how much “backbone” the rod has, or “pulling power”